-14. Wrap your tree in netting or a blanket for the ride home.
+12. Wrap your Christmas tree in netting or a blanket for the ride home.

 Many times, trees are sold in netting, but if not, wrap your tree in a blanket to preserve the branches.
 The blanket will also keep the wind from drying the tree out.

-15. Carry your tree into the house base first.
+13. Carry your Christmas tree into the house base first.

-16. Submerge the tree trunk in water as soon as you get home.
+14. Submerge your Christmas tree’s trunk in water as soon as you get home.

 If you can’t do this and the cut tree has gone six to eight hours without water, it’s best to make another cut an inch or so off the end.
 Otherwise, sap can start to seal the original cut, preventing the tree from taking up water and drying out sooner than it should.

-18. Use regular tap water to keep your tree hydrated.
+16. Use regular tap water to keep your Christmas tree hydrated.

-19. Decorate your tree with LED lights to keep the needles fresh.
+17. Decorate your Christmas tree with LED lights to keep the needles fresh.